orbitmines/archive/projects/Project - Research towards Designs (2024).md

 ---

 #### Game Intro
-- Quick showcase of the possible worlds
+- Quick showcase of the possible worlds ; "See the possibilities"
 	- Simple 2d grid spans the screen (from one diagonal to the other)
 	- Some break in the middle ; 2d grid changes color maybe ; opening a portal in the middle.
-		- You trv
+		- You traverse through it, all around portals opening to possible worlds (other things people have made).
 - Collapse back to a point, interface at rest, waiting for you to start exploring

 #### Open World Generation